Bootstrap for Finite N Lattice Yang-Mills Theory: Loop equations

 \section{Loop equations}

 Our bootstrap approach is aimed at the expectation values of multi-trace quantities within the given matrix ensemble.
-Our method differs from scenarios involving the 't Hooft limit, where, due to the large \(N\) factorization of multi-trace averages, the loop equations close on the single-trace space\footnote{For more complex physical quantities, such as glueball correlation functions, multi-trace averages are necessary.}~\cite{Anderson:2018xuq, Kazakov:2022xuh}.
+Our method differs from the schemes involving the 't Hooft limit, where, due to the large \(N\) factorization of multi-trace averages, the loop equations close on the single-trace space\footnote{For more complex physical quantities, such as glueball correlation functions, multi-trace averages are necessary.}~\cite{Anderson:2018xuq, Kazakov:2022xuh}.

-To mitigate the limitations associated with finite \(N\), we propose the use of trace identities for multi-trace operators.
+Although at finite \(N\) we cannot factorize the the multi-trace averages into products of averages of single traces, we can make use of trace identities to reduce such averages to a limited number of traces inside the averages.
 Several of the trace identities discussed in this section were originally derived in \cite{Migdal:1983qrz, Gambini:1986ew}.
 These identities effectively limit the space of multi-trace averages to those containing no more than \(N\) traces, with the specific reduction contingent upon the random matrix ensemble being studied\footnote{It will be beneficial to further clarify the relationship between the trace identities presented in our study and those associated with finite \(N\) discussed in \cite{Dempsey:2022uie, Dempsey:2023fvm}. }.

-Following the discussion of trace identities, which fundamentally address the kinematics of loop variables, it is clear that these identities are distinctly influenced by the specific value of \(N\) in a non-trivial manner.
+The trace identities strongly influence the kinematics of loop variables at finite $N$ and their structure depends on the specific value of \(N\) in a non-trivial way.
 As the first step of our approach, we derive the multi-trace loop equations, which concern the dynamics of the loop variables.
-Our derivation will concentrate on two models: initially, the SU(3) one-matrix model, which will serve as an illustrative example, followed by the lattice Yang-Mills theory employing the Wilson action.
-These equations are quite universal and their structure depends on \(N\) in a trivial way.
+We will focus on two models: initially, the SU(3) one-matrix model, which will serve as an illustrative example, followed by the SU(2) lattice Yang-Mills theory employing the Wilson action.